lmfit/lmfit-py/doc/index.rst

 .. _lmfit github repository:   http://github.com/lmfit/lmfit-py

-The lmfit package is Free software, using an MIT license.
+The lmfit package is Free software, using an Open Source license.
 The software and this document are works in progress.
 If you are interested in participating in this effort please use the `lmfit github repository`_.